How it all started

 Our Special Forces team members have gone through disaster training and are aware of the policies and procedures The Salvation Army has put in place to act as efficiently and effectively as possible.
 Members of the Special Forces sacrifice their time, energy, and efforts because of their desire to help those in need, and The Salvation Army could not be more grateful to have a group of individuals willing to help when needed.

-To learn more about becoming a Special Forces team member, please contact Taylor Hart at 601-982-4881.
+To learn more about becoming a Special Forces team member, please contact Rob Pocai at 601-982-4881.

 Helping from Home